 Responsible diving, responsible living

-Responsible diving, responsible living: How we can all help protect the ocean.
+Responsible diving, responsible living: How we can help protect the ocean.

-Diving on Koh Tao is an unforgettable experience, and a hugely popular one.
-Each year, thousands of new PADI Open Water students take their first breath underwater - a little scared, slightly confused but mostly truly excited at the prospect of discovering an entire new world under the sea.
+Diving in Koh Tao is an unforgettable experience and a hugely popular one.
+Thousands of new PADI Open Water students each year take their first breath underwater - a little scared, slightly confused, but most genuinely excited at discovering an entirely new world under the sea.

 Scuba diving allows us to experience a world not often seen or appreciated by the rest of us.
 But threats to that world have accelerated rapidly in the last few decades, and it's up to all of us to protect it for generations to come.
 The ocean is vast and deep, but as PADI scuba divers (or, really, as anyone who loves the sea), it's up to us to ensure its future.